vikramnagashoka/Elements-of-Carla/docs/tl_detector_model_building.md

 ### Model for real images

+#### First version

-We evaluated the model over all 2030 images extracted from  [ROS bag file](https://drive.google.com/file/d/0B2_h37bMVw3iYkdJTlRSUlJIamM/view?usp=sharing) that was provided by Udacity.
+We evaluated the model over all 2030 images extracted from the first ROS bag file.
 297 of these images are also in the training set.
 The evaluation is done in `ros/src/tl_detector/model_training/object_detection_evaluation_real.ipynb` notebook.

 For the purpose of evaluation, we labelled manually all images with the labels 'green', 'yellow', 'red', 'no light'.
 Unlike training labels, these are categorical labels and not bounding boxes.
 During evaluation we computed detection error and classification error.